1974–75 FC Basel season: Domestic league

-The Nationalliga A season 1974–75 was contested under 14 teams.
+The Nationalliga A season 1974–75 was contested by 14 teams.
 These were the top 12 teams from the previous 1973–74 season and the two newly promoted teams Luzern and Vevey-Sports.
 The championship was played in a double round robin.
-The champions would qualify for the 1975–76 European Cup, the second and third placed teams were to qualify for 1975–76 UEFA Cup and the last two teams in the table at the end of the season were to be relegated.
-Zürich won the championship six points ahead of both BSC Young Boys who were second and Grasshopper Club who were third.
+The champions would qualify for the 1975–76 European Cup, the second and third placed teams were to qualify for the 1975–76 UEFA Cup and the last two teams in the table at the end of the season were to be relegated.
+Zürich won the championship six points ahead of both BSC Young Boys who were second, and Grasshopper Club who were third.
 Basel finished in fourth position with 31 points.
-They won 11 of their 26 league games, drew nine and lost six games.
-They scored a total of 49 goals conceding 33.
-Ottmar Hitzfeld was the team's top goal scorer with 13 league goals, Roland Schönenberger second top scorer with six, Peter Ramseier, Walter Mundschin and Walter Balmer each scored five league goals.
+They won 11 of their 26 league games, drew nine, and lost six games.
+They scored a total of 49 goals, conceding 33.
+Ottmar Hitzfeld was the team's top goal scorer with 13 league goals; Roland Schönenberger second top scorer with six; Peter Ramseier, Walter Mundschin and Walter Balmer each scored five league goals.
 The poor results in this and the two previous seasons were now also being reflected in the match attendances.
 Where as in the 1971–72 season each but one match had attracted more than 10,000 spectators, this season only two games were attended by more than 10,000 people.
 The average number of spectators had halved within just three years.